 Yes.
 If you are a returning student, you may be assigned to a hotel space off-campus that will be supported by Residential Life staff.
-More information will be provided once housing assignments are completed in August.
+More information about living in the Moonrise Hotel is available here.

 Yes.
 We have currently waived all penalties for cancellation through August 31st.
 We ask that you review your housing assignment and situation carefully as you consider your return to campus.

 Housing will be very limited on campus due to de-densifying our spaces to single occupancy bedrooms.
 We understand that this is a really difficult situation, and we are also disappointed that we can’t provide housing for all of our juniors, seniors and transfers.
 However, this is a much needed step as a matter of protecting the health and safety of our students and our community during this pandemic.
 We are following the public health expertise and guidance of the American College Health Association, the CDC, and other public health officials and in switching to single rooms, we hope that this will limit the spread of the virus when students return.

 - We do not guarantee housing for transfers.
 We will be prioritizing transfer students who are either incoming first year or rising sophomores.
 Rising junior and senior transfers are encouraged to review the Special Housing Selection Process as we can’t guarantee housing.